Ceramic Dictionary

 es: BATIDOR - Líquidos

-ca: MAÇA - Textures
+ca: MAÇA - Per texturar l’argila.

-es: MAZA - Texturas
+es: MAZA - Para texturar la arcilla.

 Beaters and bats are different objects used to indent textures into a soft clay surface.
 The result is similar to impressed decoration but less planned, more spontaneous.
-It can be done with string, a butter pat, a meat hammer, in fact anything with rough surfaces, onto a prepared clay object or onto a separated piece of clay, which is then luted and attached to another piece.
+It can be done with string, a butter pat, a meat hammer, in fact anything with rough surfaces, onto a prepared clay object or onto a separate piece of clay, which is then luted and attached to another piece.
 When glazed, the textures reflect the light and this accentuates the uneven surface.

-ca: IMPRESSIÓ - Decoració
+ca: IMPRESSIÓ - Decoració.

-es: IMPRESIÓN - Decoración
+es: IMPRESIÓN - Decoración.

 Beating decoration; shows designs and textures impressed into clay.
-The decoration can be indented directly into a piece or in a separate piece and then luted on.
+The decoration can be indented directly into a piece or into a separate piece and then luted on.
 If luted on, different colored clays can be used.

 Read more about: Paddle